 - Decolonisation and the Cold War in Southeast Asia

 - The history of Singapore and Malaysia

 - “Flesh and Bone Reunited As One Body: Singapore’s Chinese-Speaking and their Perspectives on Merger”, in Hong, Lysa and Poh, Soo Kai (eds.), The 1963 Operation Coldstore in Singapore: Commemorating 50 Years.
-Kuala Lumpur: Strategic Institute of Research and Development (forthcoming).
+Kuala Lumpur: Strategic Institute of Research and Development (2013).

 - “Flesh and Bone Reunited As One Body: Singapore’s Chinese-Speaking and their Perspectives on Merger”, Chinese Southern Diaspora Studies Vol 5 (2011 – 12).

 - “The Politics of Southeast Asian History,” IIAS Newsletter 62 (Winter 2012).